⚠️ CAUTION — Pappadam (Papad)

 ✅ Reality: a food can be wholly natural and still dangerous; onion, garlic and grapes prove the point.

-"My clinical line on pappadam (papad) is unchanged after years of consults: prepared plain and kept small, it is manageable; cooked the way we eat it, it is not.
+"The clinical bottom line on pappadam (papad): prepared plain and kept small, it is manageable; cooked the way we eat it, it is not.
 Follow the portions here and note any change in stool or appetite."

 Sources & References